-• clear and comprehensible information on the conditions and the quality of the roaming service when roaming within the Union in accordance with Article 8 (3 c) Roaming Regulation.
+- clear and comprehensible information on the conditions and the quality of the roaming service when roaming within the Union in accordance with Article 8 (3 c) Roaming Regulation.
 This includes information about the expected level of QoS, information on the ways in which the QoS may differ from services consumed domestically, and an explanation of relevant factors (such as availability of technologies, coverage, topography, etc.) that can affect the QoS (such as the speed, latency and availability of roaming services) while roaming in other Member States.
-BEREC considers that the contract shall include basic information about the points mentioned above and a link to the website that includes more detailed information (see Guideline 145);

-- information about the types of services that may be subject to increased charges when roaming, without prejudice to Article 97 of Directive (EU) 2018/1972, as prescribed by Article 8 (4); - information about the complaints procedure that is available where the QoS does not correspond to the terms of the retail contract (see Guideline 141). - 139.
+BEREC considers that the contract shall include basic information about the points mentioned above and a link to the website that includes more detailed information (see Guideline 145); - information about the types of services that may be subject to increased charges when roaming, without prejudice to Article 97 of Directive (EU) 2018/1972, as prescribed by Article 8 (4); - information about the complaints procedure that is available where the QoS does not correspond to the terms of the retail contract (see Guideline 141). - 139.
 The relevant information for customers should be kept simple and cover roaming situations in the Union in a general way.
 It should be clear and comprehensible.
 Therefore, information about regulated roaming services could be provided in the contract summary template12 in the section "services and equipment", which shall include, where applicable the volume or quantity for calls, messages and data and the roaming FUP applied by the provider and in the section "other relevant information" subject to the usage of regulated roaming services. - 140.
 As the transparency provisions with regard to information on the conditions and the quality of regulated roaming services are positive for customers and required by the Regulation mandatory, BEREC is of the view that changes in existing contracts in this regard may not cause an extraordinary contract termination (see also Recital 34 Roaming Regulation). - 141.
 With a view to empowering roaming customers, the Roaming Regulation according to Recital 35 foresees complaints procedures in cases where the QoS does not correspond to the terms of the retail contract.
 Therefore, roaming providers should include clear and comprehensible information about a complaint procedure in contracts, and handle complaints in that regard in a timely manner.
-Where roaming providers have implemented a FUP, BEREC encourage roaming providers to efficiently merge the FUP and the QoS complaint procedure. - 142.
-BEREC considers that the information specified in Article 8 (3) and (4) Roaming Regulation should be provided in contracts that include any regulated retail roaming services, in a clear and understandable way and taking into account obligations in national legislation regarding communications services contracts.
-BEREC considers that the above mentioned information should be personalised and indicate clearly the pricing of the regulated retail roaming services which are applied to the specific customer and which the customer has subscribed to.
+Where roaming providers have implemented a FUP, BEREC encourages roaming providers to efficiently merge the FUP and the QoS complaint procedure, if they consider it more appropriate.